 If I revise my paper or do additional research, am I guaranteed publication?

 No paper is guaranteed publication until the entire editorial process has been completed and the Editor-in-chief has made the final decision.
 Papers are anonymously reviewed by both the student editorial board and two faculty members of Appalachian State University.
 We may request multiple revisions of papers that are selected for publication.

 How much time is allotted for revisions?

 Authors may spend up to two weeks to complete requested revisions.
 This process may take place more than once.

-Do I have to be attending a four-year college or university in order to submit?
+Do I have to be an undergraduate student at a college or university in order to submit?

 If I have already graduated, can I submit a paper that I wrote as an undergraduate?